 Treatment and Management Options

 The goal of treatment is to keep blood glucose near normal levels.
-Treatment may include following a carefully calculated diet, exercising, testing blood glucose levels, and having daily insulin injections.
+Treatment may include following a healthy eating plan, exercising, testing blood glucose levels and other health metrics, and having daily insulin injections.

 Complications of Diabetes